Jeje Odongo

-General Haji Abubaker Jeje Odongo is a Ugandan senior military officer and politician.
+General Haji Abubaker Jeje Odongo (born July 9, 1951) is a Ugandan senior military officer and politician.
 In June 2021, he was appointed Uganda's cabinet minister for Foreign Affairs.

 He has previously served as Minister of Internal Affairs in the Cabinet of Uganda from 2016 to 2022.
 Previously he served as Minister of State for Defence from February 2009 to June 2016.

 History

 Jeje Odongo was born in Amuria District, in the Teso sub-region, in Eastern Uganda.
 He attended secondary school at Ngora High School.
 He entered the Ugandan army in 1979.
-He is one of the original twenty seven combatants who, together with Yoweri Museveni, attacked Kabamba Military Barracks in February 1981 to start the Ugandan Bush War, a guerrilla war that lasted from February 1981 until April 1986.
-Jeje Odongo was captured soon after the first NRA operation and was imprisoned in Luzira Maximum Security Prison.

 In 1994, Jeje Odongo was one of the ten army officers who represented the Ugandan military in the Constituent Assembly that drafted the 1995 Ugandan Constitution.
 In 1996, he was selected to replace Colonel Sserwanga Lwanga as the Political Commissar in the Uganda People's Defense Force (UPDF).
 Also in 1996, he contested the parliamentary seat for Amuria District in the Ugandan Parliament.
 He won and was appointed as Minister of Defence soon after he entered parliament.

 In 1998, he resigned his parliamentary seat and his cabinet position and was appointed Commander of the Army, taking over from Major General Mugisha Muntu.
 He served as army commander until 2001, when he was replaced by Major General James Kazini.
 In 2001, he was appointed as Minister without Portfolio, a position he occupied until 2004.
 In 2004, now at the rank of Lieutenant General, Jeje Odongo was appointed as Minister of State for the Environment.